Temple of Solomon (São Paulo)

-The Temple
+History

+On August 8, 2010, Bishop Edir Macedo presided over the foundation stone ceremony of the temple.

 The temple was officially inaugurated on July 31, 2014.
-The inauguration attracted thousands of worshipers including former Brazilian President Dilma Rousseff.
+The inauguration attracted thousands of worshipers including then-Brazilian President Dilma Rousseff.

 The Temple serves as both a house of worship and as world headquarters for the Church.
 The mega-church seats 10,000 worshipers and stands 55 meters (180') tall, the height of an 18-story building.
 Its dimensions therefore far exceed the temple it replicates, described in the Bible as having the relatively modest height of some thirteen meters ("thirty cubits", 1 Kings 6:2).

 The majority of the temple space is devoted to the main sanctuary.
 The sanctuary is lined with pews imported from Spain, which face the main altar.
 The sanctuary has a conveyor belt system designed to carry tithes and offerings from the altar directly into a safe room.
 The main ceiling is adorned with 10,000 LED light bulbs which will form different patterns designed to look like stars.
 Keeping with the Jewish theme of the temple, the walls are adorned with menorahs, and the entrance features a large central menorah.